Experimental features

 Common Limitations

-• Sparse memory and memory descriptor can only be used with the Matrix Multiplication and Reorder primitives
+• Sparse memory and memory descriptor can only be used with the Matrix Multiplication and Reorder primitives.

 ONEDNN_EXPERIMENTAL_PROFILING